joebritt/usb2cmi_lightpen/README.md

   - No AC power supply needed, it is powered from 5V that is tapped from the CMI front panel board
   - RCA jack provides a buffered CMI video signal, so it and the VDU may be used simultaneously
   - Video RCA jack and USB connector are routed to a panel that mounts to the CMI bottom pan
-  - laser-cut "ears" attach to the interface board and let it occupy an unused CMI slot
+  - laser-cut "wings" attach to the interface board and let it occupy an unused CMI slot

 The CMI Series I and II have a slightly different connection to the front panel board.
 On those machines, an adapter board is used to convert to a IIX-style connector that the interface board